 The Village of Wolverine is located along the Sturgeon River where the West Branch joins the main branch in the sparsely populated southwest corner of Cheboygan County.
 The community is located west of Interstate 75, approximately 19 miles north of Gaylord and 9 miles south of Indian River.
 It's about 23 miles east of Petoskey.
-See Figure 1.1 for the general location of Wolverine.
-Figure 1.2 & Figure 1.3 show the Village of Wolverine and its water features.
+See Figure 1-1 for the general location of Wolverine.
+Figure 1-2 shows the Village of Wolverine and its water features.